 - (1) The chief judge, under consultation with the county health department or local health expert, must determine that the in-person proceeding can be conducted in a manner that protects the health and safety of all participants if the circuit or a county within the circuit is in or has reverted to Phase 1; or - (2) The circuit or a county within the circuit must have transitioned to Phase 2 or Phase 3 pursuant to Fla.
 Admin.
-Order No. AOSC20-32, as amended, and the proceeding must be conducted in a manner that is consistent with the circuit's operational plan. - C. Juror Excusals and Postponements.
-For purposes of limiting in-person contact to mitigate the spread of COVID-19 and of addressing hardships related to the pandemic, each chief judge of a judicial circuit shall create a process whereby the: - (1) Excusal of a potential juror shall be considered if the potential juror indicates, subject to penalty of perjury, that he or she: - a.
-Does not meet the court's Phase 2 or Phase 3 screening requirements for courthouse entry as established in the circuit's operational plan;
+Order No. AOSC20-32, Amendment 2, and the proceeding must be conducted in a manner that is consistent with the circuit's operational plan. - C. Juror Excusals and Postponements.
+For purposes of limiting in-person contact to mitigate the spread of COVID-19 and of addressing hardships related to the pandemic, each chief judge of a judicial circuit shall direct the clerks of court to create a process that will enable the automatic:

-- Is a person at higher risk for severe illness due to COVID-19 infection as identified by the Centers for Disease Control and Prevention and requests to be excused; - c.
+- (1) Excusal of a potential juror who indicates, subject to penalty of perjury, that he or she: - a.
+Does not meet the court's Phase 2 or Phase 3 screening requirements for courthouse entry as established in the circuit's operational plan; - b.
+Is a person at higher risk for severe illness due to COVID-19 infection as identified by the Centers for Disease Control and Prevention and requests to be excused; - c.
 Must care for a child or relative whose regular care provider is closed or unavailable for reasons related to COVID-19; or - d.
-Is receiving leave pursuant to the Families First Coronavirus Response Act. - (2) Postponement of the service of a potential juror for up to six months shall be considered if the potential juror indicates, subject to penalty of perjury, that he or she: - a.
-Has recently returned to work after being unemployed due to COVID-19; or - b.
-Has suffered a financial or personal loss due to COVID-19 that makes it a hardship to perform jury service.
+Is receiving leave pursuant to the Families First Coronavirus Response Act. - (2) Postponement of the service of a potential juror for up to six months because the potential juror indicates, subject to penalty of perjury, that he or she: - a.
+Has recently returned to work after being unemployed due to COVID-19; or